davidwrede/chef-web-docs-1/includes_resources/includes_resource_package_paludis_syntax.rst

 which will install the named package using all of the default options and the default action (``:install``).

-The full syntax for all of the properties that are available to the |resource package_paludis| resource is:
+The full syntax for all of the properties that are available to the **paludis_package** resource is:

 .. code-block:: ruby